livecomsjournal/livecomsjournal.github.io/_editorial_policies/03_reviewer_information.md

 To ACCEPT: `link`
 To DECLINE: `link`

-Reviews are generally expected within 10 days, although extra time may be allowable upon request.
+Reviews are generally expected within 14 days, although extra time may be allowable upon request.

-Please be sure you review and understand our [conflict of interest policies](FILL IN LINK) before making a decision on whether or not to accept this review request.
+Please be sure you review and understand our conflict of interest policies before making a decision on whether or not to accept this review request.

 If you have any questions, please reply to this email.